 589 Topics in Political Theory

 4 hours.
-Detailed analysis of a political theorist or type of political theory, especially designed to meet programmatic and graduate needs
+Detailed analysis of a political theorist or type of political theory, specially designed to meet programmatic and graduate needs

 590 Advanced Public Policy Workshop